-The Oru Beach LT handles incredibly well despite not being a traditional hardshell kayak.
-At 12'3" long, it's the second longest boat in this review - outdone only by the 2+ person Aquaglide Columbia.
+The Oru Beach LT handles incredibly well for being a portable model.
+At 12'3" long, it's among the longest single-occupant boats we tested.
 Despite having no skegs, the added length translates into great tracking and the ability to cut through waves like a pro.
 It also rides low in the water and feels impressively stable.
 Within the Girl Scout troop that took these boats out for a spin, the girl who was least comfortable in a boat felt secure riding in the Oru and was able to have a great time on the water with her friends.

 Due to its construction, relatively low weight, and the level at which it rides in the water, this boat is both surprisingly maneuverable and extraordinarily fast.
-It's also a relatively thin boat, in terms of height, which helps it to catch less wind, meaning that those gusts are less likely to blow you off course.
-Additionally, the double-layered polypropylene gives a lot of confidence in taking the Oru over submerged objects like sticks, logs, plants, rocks and in its ability to land on a rocky shore and survive a short drag across the sandy beach.
+It's also a relatively short boat in terms of height above the waves, which helps it to catch less wind — so gusts are less likely to blow you off course.
+Additionally, the double-layered polypropylene gives a lot of confidence when navigating over submerged objects like sticks, logs, plants, and rocks, as well as the ability to land on a rocky shore and survive a short drag across a sandy beach.

-Though not quite as comfortable as the AdvancedFrame or Aquaglide, the Oru is still a pretty cushy boat to ride in.
-As a low-riding, narrow boat, it's pretty easy to get in and out of with good stability.
-Its seat is a real cushion (not inflatable), though it's not as plush as the thick padding of the AdvancedFrame or Aquaglide seats.
-The Oru seat is also fully adjustable so you can change your posture as you need to adjust your stroke or to sit back and relax for a few.
-We also appreciate the presence and adjustability of the foot brace, which helps to find the perfect place to paddle in relative comfort no matter how hard (or not) your arms are working.
-The only other kayak in this with any foot brace is the 2+ person Aquaglide.
+Though not quite as comfortable as some of the squishier, inflatable competition, the Beach is still a pretty nice craft to ride in.
+As a low-riding, narrow boat, it's easy to get in and out of with good stability.
+Its seat is a real cushion (not inflatable), though it's not particularly thick.
+The seatback is also fully adjustable, so you can change your posture as needed.
+We also appreciate the presence and adjustability of the foot brace, a feature that many boats don't offer.

-The overly large cockpit of the Oru Beach is also great for bringing along additional items without having to jam things into nooks and crannies.
-Though dry bags are necessary to keep everything from getting wet, there is plenty of space and 300lbs worth of capacity for additional items.
-One tester's 80lb dog also gave this extra large cockpit her stamp of approval as she surveyed the scene sprawled out in front, sometimes with her head resting happily on the hull of the yak.
+The overly large cockpit of the Oru Beach is great for bringing along additional items without having to jam things into nooks and crannies.
+Though dry bags are necessary to keep everything from getting wet, there is plenty of space and 300 pounds worth of capacity for additional items.
+One tester's 80-pound dog also gave this extra-large cockpit her stamp of approval as she surveyed the scene sprawled out in front, sometimes with her head resting happily on the hull.

-Aside from the slightly thinner seat and the whole sitting in water thing, the Oru is a pretty comfortable kayak to spend the whole day, or even weekend, out paddling in.
-The only real struggle we had was with the design of the seat back attachment point.
+Aside from the slightly thinner seat and the issue of taking on water in choppy conditions, the Beach LT is a pretty comfortable kayak to spend the whole day in — or even the whole weekend.
+The only real struggle we had was with the design of the seatback attachment point.
 The bottom support post connects to the orange floor of the kayak with ease, and then the back of the seat has a post that goes into sockets on the gunnels.
-It slides back into place, creating a tight fit for the back of the seat, so the adjustable straps going forward can be used to adjust the tilt of your seat.
-However, since that support post snaps backward into place, and you adjust the seat by pulling it forward, we noticed that the adjustments we made in the position of the seat frequently pulled that support bar right out of its sockets.
-However, it didn't happen every time, and the adjustable straps on the front are the part that matters most for your comfort.
+It slides back into place, creating a tight fit for the seatback with adjustable straps that can be used to adjust the tilt of your seat.
+However, since that support post snaps backward into place, and you adjust the seat by pulling it forward, we noticed that the adjustments we made frequently pulled that support bar right out of its sockets.
+However, this didn't happen often, and the adjustable straps on the front are the part that matters most for your comfort.

 Ease of Set Up

-Another category in which the Oru Beach excels!
+Another category in which the Oru Beach excels.
 After all, if you're purchasing a kayak that you have to set up and take apart every time, it's nice to find one that isn't a pain to do so.
-Though the first time setting it up is a bit of a mystery ("How does this little box become this giant kayak and not take on water??"), it is incredibly easy to get the hang of and we were soon consistently setting it up in under five minutes!
-The only piece from the box-looking package that you carry to the beach that doesn't become part of the kayak is the black carry strap itself, which takes no effort at all to toss in the cockpit and bring it on the water with you.
-And with no pump, there's another piece you don't have to worry about carrying, weighing, or storing!
+Though the first time setting it up is a bit of a mystery ("How does this little box become this giant kayak??"), it is incredibly easy to get the hang of, and we were soon consistently setting it up in under five minutes.
+The only piece from the box-looking package that you carry to the beach that doesn't become part of the kayak is the black carry strap itself, which takes no effort at all to toss in the cockpit and bring on the water with you.
+And with no pump, there's another piece you don't have to worry about carrying, weighing, or storing.

-When you've had enough water time, the Oru is also impressively easy to put away.
-There's no waiting for fabric to dry, or tilting this boat in every possible direction to get the water out.
+When you've had enough water time, the Beach LT is also impressively easy to put away.
+There's no waiting for fabric to dry or tilting this boat in every possible direction to get the water out.
 Simply unclip and flip!
-Even if the Oru gets covered in sand (which it frequently did during testing), the hard surface of polypropylene is a cinch to wipe off with a cloth or even just your hand.
-The carry strap is not only easy to put on correctly the first time, every time, but it also has nice metal brackets on the bottom corners.
-Those brackets facilitate the ease of reattaching the carrying strap and protect the bottom of the strap and corners of the boat from potential harm when you accidentally bash the kayak against a protruding rock or scrape it climbing stairs.
+Even if the boat gets covered in sand (a common occurance), the hard polypropylene surface is a cinch to wipe off with a cloth or even just your hand.
+The carry strap is easy to put on and has nice metal brackets on the bottom corners.
+Those brackets facilitate the ease of reattaching the carrying strap and protect the bottom of the strap and corners of the boat from potential harm.

-Honestly, after the first time or two setting up the Oru Beach, we had no problems or complaints with the process.
-It's shockingly simple and quick and became a fast favorite for our testers to assemble and disassemble.
-By far the easiest of all the kayaks in our review.
+Honestly, after setting up the Oru Beach once or twice, we had no problems or complaints with the process.
+It's shockingly quick and straightforward and became a fast favorite for our testers to assemble and disassemble.
+This is certainly one of the easiest of all the kayaks in our review to set up.

-The only category where the Oru didn't wow our testers was in portability.
+The only category where the Beach LT didn't wow our testers was in portability.
 It isn't a horribly unportable kayak, it just didn't blow us away compared to other models reviewed.
-On the plus side, the Oru Beach is one of the lightest kayaks we reviewed, weighing barely over 26lbs.
-Considering you don't also have to cart along a pump, we thought this weight is pretty reasonable!
-The messenger style carry is a step up from the awkward duffle carry of the AdvancedFrame and all three tandem models we tested.
-The rigid structure of the Oru also lends itself well to being stacked or lined up cleanly against the wall of the storage shed for those who appreciate tidy organization.
+On the plus side, the Beach is one of the lightest kayaks we reviewed, weighing barely over 26 pounds.
+Considering you don't also have to cart along a pump, we think this weight is pretty reasonable.
+The messenger style carry is also a step up from the awkward duffel carry of many of the inflatable boats.
+Additionally, the rigid structure lends itself well to being stacked or lined up cleanly against the wall of the storage shed for those who appreciate tidy organization.

-With easy-to-grab bow and stern handles, the Oru is also no sweat to carry when set up, assuming you've got a friend to grab the other end.
-One feature we love about the Oru is the presence of handles inside the gunnels on either side of the cockpit.
-They make it a piece of cake to grab your set up Oru in one hand, your paddle, life jacket, and water bottle in the other, and make short work of that walk down to the water's edge.
+With easy-to-grab bow and stern handles, the Beach LT is also no sweat to carry when set up, assuming you've got a friend to grab the other end.
+One feature we love is the presence of handles inside the gunnels on either side of the cockpit.
+They make it a piece of cake to grab the setup boat in one hand, along with your paddle, life jacket, and water bottle in the other, and make short work of that walk down to the water's edge.
 No other kayak that we tested has such convenient single-person, assembled carry options.

-As a rigid construction kayak, we had a few challenges and discomforts while carrying the Oru between our car and launch points.
-Shorter testers mentioned that they frequently hit the backs of their heels and Achilles tendon on the bottom of the Oru as it rested behind them while they walked, despite having the messenger strap as short as it would go.
+However, as a rigid construction kayak, we had a few challenges and discomforts while carrying the Beach LT between our car and launch points.
+Shorter testers mentioned that they frequently hit the backs of their heels and Achilles tendon with the packed up boat, despite having the messenger strap as short as it would go.
 We also noticed that the Beach LT tends to rub uncomfortably against bare skin — as in when it is carried by folks wearing shorts, bathing suits, or who are shirtless.
-Additionally, though this rigidity is greatly appreciated in many other aspects of usage, it does make it harder to stuff the Oru into small spaces like a narrow car trunk or small sedan door.
-Overall though, it isn't a terrible kayak to cart around, though nothing as convenient as the Advanced Elements PackLite, our Top Pick for Backcountry Paddling!
+Additionally, though this rigidity is greatly appreciated in many other aspects of usage, it does make it harder to stuff the Oru into small spaces like a narrow car trunk or through a small sedan door.
+Overall though, it is a pretty simple kayak to cart around.

 Constructed of double-layered polypropylene, we had little reason to doubt the durability of the Oru to take a beating.
-However, our burning question was, of course, how many times can you fold/unfold this thing before it rips into pieces or at the very least tears a hole and is no longer waterproof?
+However, our burning question was, of course, how many times can you fold/unfold this thing before it rips into pieces or tears a hole and is no longer waterproof?
 According to the manufacturer, their boats are guaranteed for 20,000 folds!!
-We don't think we could assemble the Beach LT that many times in our lives regardless of how much we love kayaking.
-If you used this boat every single day of the year, 20,000 folds would last you almost 55 years!
+We don't think we could assemble this boat that many times in our lives, regardless of how much we love kayaking.
+If you used this boat every single day of the year, 20,000 folds would last you almost 55 years.
 With that kind of backing, we feel pretty confident that the Oru will last a good long time.

-We certainly had no complaints about the performance of this impressively tough vessel despite taking it over rocks, sticks, and sand, both in the water and out.
-The metal plates of the carrying strap that go on the bottom of the Oru also facilitate a long life for the strap (and bottom corners of the boat!), as carrying the Beach LT without that strap would be nearly impossible.
+We certainly have no complaints about the performance of this impressively tough vessel despite now having tested it for over four years.
+We've taken it over rocks, sticks, and sand, both in the water and out.
+The metal plates of the carrying strap that go on the bottom also facilitate a long life for the strap (and bottom corners of the boat), as carrying the Beach LT without that strap would be nearly impossible.
 Oru also includes an extra clip and grommet for other repairs that may need to take place over the lifespan of your yak.
-Additionally, they claim the polypropylene has been given a ten-year UV treatment to help protect it from the damaging rays of the sun — an excellent feature, as we're sure you'll love this boat so much you'll want to paddle it all the time!
+Additionally, they claim the polypropylene has been given a ten-year UV treatment to help protect it from the damaging rays of the sun — an excellent feature, as we're sure you'll love this boat so much you'll want to paddle it all the time.

 We have but one extremely minor concern with the construction of the Beach LT.
-The orange floor has a cut-out to secure the bottom of the seat back, exposing the interior corrugation of the double-layer polypropylene.
-While we don't find this particularly off-putting in terms of longevity, it does allow water to collect inside the orange piece while we're paddling.
-In such little channels, it is a struggle to dump all the water out of that orange piece, which we could see creating a bit of a funky odor down the line, especially if you like to paddle in some less-than-pristine waters.
-But aside from this minor complaint, we feel quite confident that the Oru Beach is an incredibly well-constructed craft that will last a long time.
+The orange floor has a cut-out to secure the bottom of the seatback, exposing the interior corrugation of the double-layer polypropylene.
+While we don't find this particularly off-putting in terms of longevity, it does allow water to collect inside the orange piece while paddling.
+In such little channels, it is a struggle to dump all the water out of that orange piece, which we could see creating a bit of a funky odor down the line — especially if you like to paddle in some less-than-pristine waters and store your boat in a humid environment.
+But aside from this minor complaint, we're impressed with how well this sea vessel has withstood several years of regular use.